NewYorkSteak/153B-Project/index.md

 - Scrapped blancing game since SPI is already used to communicate with the LED matrix

 video: https://www.youtube.com/embed/P83yBElAfKI
-- I don't know why this isn't a clickable link, I'm sory
+- I don't know why this isn't a clickable link, I'm sorry